Bite-Sized History Lesson: The Indenture

 There is also a great shot of a bifurcated, but complete indenture on the Staffordshire, UK government web site.
 Sorry for not re-posting the image, but there was no license on the site, so I erred on the side of copyright caution.

 As to gaming, since the contract is very difficult to forge, protecting/stealing/destroying/finding one-half of an indenture is a great plot hook.
 It is also a dead easy prop to make for the game table, just print out the document in an appropriate font, copy it twice on a page and cut randomly.
-I also suggest you check out James Clavell’s excellent Noble House Much of the plot derives from the hunt for an indenture (a broken coin) that allows the owner to ask a very powerful favor.
+I also suggest you check out James Clavell’s excellent Noble House

-The inspiration for this post came from a reference to indentures in Knight: Noble Warrior of England 1200-1600 (General Military) from OSprey Publishing.
-This reference only briefly mentions indentures, but I found it a great resource for knights and their equipment for this period.
+The inspiration for this post came from a reference to indentures in Knight: Noble Warrior of England 1200-1600 (General Military)

 I hope you find this post useful and I am more than willing to entertain any suggestions for topics in this series.